 REPORTS TO: Vice President, Practice and Quality

 SUMMARY: Support the work of the AGA Institute by overseeing the development and implementation of all components of AGA’s clinical practice documents, tools, programs and special initiatives.
 This position serves as staff liaison to the Clinical Guidelines Committee and the Clinical Practice Updates Committee to identify current and upcoming clinical issues and trends, and assist AGA staff in the formulation, coordination, and implementation of relevant organizational policies, programs, services and products.

 Organize and implement the development of the AGA Institute’s practice-related programs and products, including guidelines and clinical practice updates, care pathways, clinical programs and initiatives, point-of-care decision-making tools, and other related products.

-Oversee and provide support for the responsibilities, activities, and professional growth of the Senior Coordinator of Clinical Practice.
+Oversee and provide support for the responsibilities, activities, and professional growth of the Guideline Development Manager (and Clinical Practice Update Manager).

-Recommend and develop products and programs designed to meet the strategies delineated in the AGA Institute Strategic Plan in the area of Practice, as well as the Guidelines Strategic Plan.
+Recommend and develop products, clinical facing tools, and programs designed to meet the strategies delineated in the AGA Institute Strategic Plan in the area of Practice, as well as the Guidelines Strategic Plan.

 Monitor changes within the practice landscape to inform internal policies and project and tool development.